0x33c0unt/WindowManager/README.md

 6. Build instructions for README
 7. Better Handling on full Screen
 8. Check whether mouse pointer on the frame
-9. Deactivate if CTRL or SHIFT keys were pressed beside of ALT
+9. Deactivate if CTRL, SHIFT, TAB keys were pressed beside of ALT
+10. Additional Functions: Set window on top, pause, resume process

 ## PREVIEW
 ![DEMO](a.gif)